mfidino/mfidino.github.io/blog/_posts/2021-8-8-generalized_additive_occupancy_model.md

 ![Comparison of smoothing function estimate to true values]({{site.url}}/blog/images/gaom4.jpeg#center)

-However, in an actual analysis, you will not have simualted values for comparison.
+However, in an actual analysis, you will not have simulated values for comparison.
 So how do you interpret your spatial smoothing term?
-But that is relatively easy to plot out.
+One way is to plot it out.

 ```R